patelmj04/URL-Shortener/README.md

 - Redirect users seamlessly from short URLs to original URLs
 - Simple web interface with form validation
 - Error handling for invalid/malformed URLs
-- Responsive design for mobile and desktop
+- Responsive design for mobile and desktops

 ## Technologies Used 🛠️
 - **Backend**: Python Flask